ben-n93/beachwatch/README.md

     Attributes
     ----------
     identifier : str
-         Unknown but likely a unique ID within the Beachwatch database/dataset. name : str
+         Unknown but likely a unique ID within the Beachwatch database. name : str
          The name of the beach.
     pollution_forecast : str